How to book the best villa holidays

 When tracking down a villa holiday, the big decision is not where and when to go, but whether to book independently or with a tour operator.
 You’ll find no shortage of villas and self-catering apartments available to book on the web, but there are risks.
 You may have very little protection in law if things go wrong, or the property isn’t as advertised.

 What could go wrong?
-Well, lots of things.
-I’ve turned up at a villa in Spain only to find the pool was empty.
-It took two days to fill with water and then was icy cold for the next few days.
+Well, lots of things (aside from a life-changing global pandemic).
+I once arrived at a villa in Spain only to find the pool was empty.
+It took two days to fill with water.
 You may find it’s much smaller than it looked in the photographs, or in poor condition.
-The beds may be so uncomfortable that you return home with back problems.
 You could be next door to a building site.

 That’s why in general I’d advise you to book with a reputable tour operator that will advertise its villas honestly, react swiftly if anything goes wrong and have staff in resort to sort out any problems.
 Travel with such a company and your pool will never be empty.